Chicago at Carnegie Hall, Complete

 - Show1#24 is a great performance, but has a weak epiphany moment (that's what I call the moment when the two lead vocals take center-stage of the music from the band about 4-1/2 minutes into the song, on the super-extended words "I-----------Say---I-------------", right before "Love you"), and also has weak guitar glissando growls from Terry Kath during the last minute (the glissando growls are what I call it when Terry Kath, instead of just playing the normal melody, adds an inventive raw guitar growl going either upward or downward to his notes).

 - Show5#02 is another superb performance with great vocals, brass, drums and guitar, and with the highest level of energy of any of the four performances.
+It's the one they chose for the original album, and it was a really great choice.
 It has a great epiphany moment, but the glissando growls of Kath's guitars in the last minute are much weaker than in Show2.
 Still, this is my favorite overall performance by far, showing so much inventiveness in all parts of the music before the final minute that I can excuse the great conventional guitar at the end instead of the glissando-growls which would have made this easily the ultimate performance of In The Country.